hadronized/strongly-typed-thoughts.net/media/blog/spectra_plugins.md

 on Linux) with [`libloading::Libray::open`](https://docs.rs/libloading/0.5.0/libloading/struct.Library.html#method.new).
 Once we have the library, we can just look a symbol up with [`libloading::Library::get`](https://docs.rs/libloading/0.5.0/libloading/struct.Library.html#method.get).
-In case of a successful lookup, that function returns a value of type `Symbol>`, which implements `Deref` for the symbol your asking.
+In case of a successful lookup, that function returns a value of type `Symbol`, which implements `Deref` for the symbol you’re asking.

 > Dynamic library typically gathers functions, so we’ll be looking for `fn` symbols.